mangrovedao/mangrove-core/README.md

 After the initial installation, it is sufficient to run `yarn build` after updating the clone - this will also run `yarn install`.

-# Hardhat and its use in this package
+# Foundry and its use in this package

-This package relies heavily on the [Hardhat](https://hardhat.org) development framework for Ethereum.
-It includes an [EVM interpreter](https://hardhat.org/hardhat-network/) with special hooks for
+This package relies heavily on the [Foundry](https://book.getfoundry.sh/) development framework for Ethereum.
+It includes an [EVM interpreter](https://github.com/gakonst/ethers-rs) with special hooks for

 - interpreting `console.log`-type statements
 - displaying Solidity stack traces on reverts.

-For example, you can use Hardhat's `console.log` in contracts for debugging; those logs survive transaction revert.
-More in [Hardhat's documentation](https://hardhat.org/hardhat-network/#console-log).
+For example, you can use `console.log` in contracts for debugging; those logs survive transaction revert.
+More in [Foundry's](https://book.getfoundry.sh/reference/forge-std/console-log?highlight=console#console-logging).
 Example:

 ```
 string memory s = "Hello";